-This application seeks outline consent for the creation of a development platform and the demolition of existing office building and environmental centre, site clearance, remediation and mixed-use development comprising: up to 2,300 new dwellings and residential units (Use Classes C3 and C2); up to 1.2 ha of mixed-use (Use Classes A1, A2, A3, A4, A5, C1, C2, C3, D1 and D2); up to 5 Ha of employment (Use Classes B1a, b, c and B2); 1no.
-2 Form Entry Primary School (Use Class D1); Formal and Informal Publicly Accessible Open Space; Key Infrastructure including new adoptable roads within the site and the provision of a new primary access junction on to the A513; ground mounted solar panels and 2 No. existing electricity substations (132 kV and 400 kV) retained.
+This amended application now seeks outline consent for the creation of a development platform and the demolition of existing office building, environmental centre and security gatehouse, site clearance, remediation and phased mixed-use development comprising up to 2,300 new dwellings and residential units (Use Classes C3 and C2); up to 1.2 ha of mixed-use (Use Classes A1, A2, A3, A4, A5, C1, C2, C3, D1 and D2); up to 5 Ha of employment (Use Classes B1a, b, c and B2); a school (all through school or 1 no. 2 form primary school (Use Class D1)); Formal and Informal Publicly Accessible Open Space; Key Infrastructure including new adoptable roads within the site and the provision of a new primary access junction on to the A513; ground and roof mounted solar panels and 2 No. existing electricity substations (132 kV and 400 kV) retained.